-Step 1 Choose the type of Delaware business entity best suited to your needs: general corporation, close corporation, non-stock corporation, limited liability company or limited partnership.
-To learn more about the differences among them, visit our page on the different types of Delaware entities.
+Step 1 Choose the type of Delaware business entity best suited to your needs: general corporation, close corporation, non-stock corporation, benefit corporation, LLC, series LLC or limited partnership.
+Compare Delaware business entities here.

 If you choose a general or close corporation, you'll need to select the number of shares you want to authorize.
 Learn more about those choices by viewing our section on understanding your company's stock.

-Step 2 Select the business formation package from Harvard Business Services, Inc. that meets your requirements: Green, Basic, Standard or Premium.
-Packages start at just $279, and our pre-priced packages include all state filing fees, Registered Agent Fees and shipping costs.
-Unlike some other business-formation companies, there are no hidden fees.
+Step 2 Select the business formation package that meets your requirements: Green, Basic or Standard.
+Packages start at just $229, with Expedited Service available for an extra charge.
+Our pre-priced packages include all state filing fees, Registered Agent Fees and shipping costs.
+Unlike some other corporate filings companies, there are no hidden fees.

 Step 3 Select the name for your new company and the suffix that describes the type of business entity.
 Commonly accepted suffixes for corporations are: Incorporated (or Inc.); Corporation (or Corp.); Company (or Co.) and Limited (or Ltd.).
 For LLCs, the only endings permitted are LLC, L.L.C. or Limited Liability Company.

 Keep in mind your company name cannot contain the words "bank," "insurance," "trust," "university" or "college."

 We can check the availability of a company name in Delaware for free at your request.

 You do not have to form your business in the state in which your business is physically located, nor do you have to form your business in the state in which you conduct most or all your business.
 Delaware has proven to be the best state in which to form a business, regardless of whether your business is large or small, domestic or international.